 That you inform your child’s class supervisor that you are leaving your child’s car seat at Hugs & Kisses for use when your child is collected

 Dummies are to be supplied by the parents.
 Please make sure they are clearly marked.

 Easter Bonnet Parade:

-The 2018 Easter Bonnet Parade will be held on Thursday the 29th of March 2018.
+The 2019 Easter Bonnet Parade will be held on Thursday the 18th of April 2019 (ALL CLASSES).
 We ask parents to show their creative ability by designing an Easter bonnet for their child to wear in the Easter Bonnet Parade.